 All of our Exhibitors are also welcome to bring in their Antique & Vintage items for sale in our Rustic Cellar area, as space allows.
 And, all Exhibitors may sell winter Holiday items year-round in our Celebrations Corner.

 Visit in the Gallery to see which spaces are currently available; they change often as our exhibitors are very welcome to move from one area to another within the Gallery.

 Exhibitors are always VERY Welcome & encouraged to enjoy lingering visits, and also to do live Demos of their skills to help promote sales of their wares.
 Doing a live Demo is FREE, though advance scheduling is appreciated to maximize your benefit.
 Often the person doing the Demo sees good sales of their wares to the people who came to view them at work.
 This is like doing a portable show, but without having to pack up all your wares & displays & tent to make it happen.

-A commission of either 20% or 25 % is applied to the selling price of wares.
+Commission of either 20% or 25 % is applied to the selling price of wares.
 When discounts are given on purchases, they come out of the Gallery's Commission, not from the Exhibitor's proceeds.
-All staffing and marketing of the gallery in general are provided by the gallery management.
+All staffing and marketing of the gallery in general are provided by the Co-op's Members

 Exhibitors are encouraged to promote their other venues around the region by use of materials placed in their spaces.
 Details for doing this are provided in the Contract.

 We promote our gallery as being very friendly for the general public, a place to shop just for fun things, for everyday Gift occasions, as well as for Heirloom Quality Fine Art.

 All of our Exhibitors are very welcome & encouraged to offer Classes.